-Through the book, Bill touches upon the historical facts of everything in Australia.
+Throughout the book, Bill touches upon the historical facts of everything in Australia.
 Starting with the troubles of “discovering” this land, with a great many voyagers only having to either miss it or not knowing they found it in the first place!
-To how Captain Cook discovered Australia’s lush expanse and claimed the east coast for Great Britain.
+How Captain Cook discovered Australia’s lush expanse and claimed the east coast for Great Britain.
 Only to find out later that he took Australia’s wet season for its dry one!
-In fact, the point where Circular Quay now stands is precisely where Cook anchored his ship back in 26, January 1788- date now recognised as the Australia Day.
+In fact, the point where Circular Quay now stands is precisely where Cook anchored his ship back on 26, January 1788- a date now recognised as Australia Day.

 Bryson keeps dropping background information on everything of importance.
 Some interesting ones like how the Australian Prime Minister, Harold Holt, went missing and the mystery behind it.
 To some rather wacky ones, like Australia’s love for big things!
-What started with a big Banana placed to catch the attention of passersby to visit the amusement park.
-Now you will find big lobsters, big guitar and even a big Ned Kelly!
+It started with a big Banana placed to catch the attention of passersby visiting the amusement park.
+Now you will find big lobsters, big guitars and even a big Ned Kelly!
 So much so that tourist flock to “see” all the big things that Australia has to offer.

 “No one knows, incidentally, why Australia’s spiders are so extravagantly toxic; capturing small insects and injecting them with enough poison to drop a horse would appear to be the most literal case of overkill.
 Still, it does mean that everyone gives them lots of space.”
 Bill Bryson